eamars/lolkingClientGUI/README.md

 --------------
 1. Objective-C-HMTL-Parser written by zootreeves
-2. Lolking.net for providing resources (include image and data) M3. y mom and dad
+2. Lolking.net for providing resources (include image and data)
+3. My mom and dad

 TODO
 ----